librity/-ft_printf/README.md

 ```

 This will generate a `libftprintf.a` archive, which you can compile with
-any of the examples files:
+any of the example files:

 ```bash
 $ cp examples/example_1.c example.c